 The National Park Service horticulturists look after the famous cherry trees in Washington D.C.
 Based on weather forecasts, historical patterns and closely looking at the trees emerging from winter hibernation, they offer a “Peak Bloom” estimate each year.
 The estimated dates are when the NPS believes that 70% of the Yoshino Cherry blossoms will be opened.

-In March 2022, Peak Bloom was March 21.
+In March 2022, Peak Bloom was actually March 21.
 The estimated Peak Bloom date range was predicted to be March 22-25.
-So in this year it actually peaked pretty early.
+So in that year it actually peaked pretty early.

 The average peak bloom time has been April 3, using dates going back to 1921.
 However, current weather patterns and increased warming have made the peak bloom season much earlier for several years.
 Here are some examples from the past decade:

 - 2021: March 28

 - 2015: April 10

 Parking in Washington D.C. during Cherry Blossom time can be a nightmare.
 Traffic comes to a standstill with an influx of visitors arriving by car and bus, along with normal daily traffic and commuter traffic.

 Large crowds of visitors walk across the city streets, slowing down cars and preventing them from passing.
 Traffic cops and National Park Service traffic control will be in the streets directing traffic and enforcing pedestrian walkways.